ScionFL: Efficient and Robust Secure Quantized Aggregation: Defending Untargeted Poisoning Attacks

-\item \emph{Cosine-distance-based Filtering.} This step involves computing the cosine distance of each gradient from the reference vector~$\aggFull$ discussed above.
-Following that, another round of aggregation is performed on the updated vectors, but without the top-$\psi$ vectors with the highest cosine distances, which are considered malicious.
-In this case, $\psi$ is either a known bound~(i.e., defined in advance by the service provider) or an accepted percentile determined based on an assumed attacker ratio that follows a normal distribution. \end{enumerate}
+Alg.~\ref{alg:defense} provides the formal details of~\FLdefensename{}, including support for quantized aggregation.
+Note that we use an optimizer with momentum for~FedAvg which ensures that even if the majority of clients picked at random in a training round happens to be malicious, the optimization is still based on benign contributions from the previous round.

-Alg.~\ref{alg:defense} provides the formal details of our defense scheme, including support for quantized aggregation.
-Note that we use an optimizer with momentum for~FedAvg which ensures that even if the majority of clients picked at random in a training round happens to be malicious, the optimization is still is based on benign contributions from the previous round.
-App.~\ref{app:defense-additional} provides details on the sub-protocols utilized in our defense algorithm given in Alg.~\ref{alg:defense}.
+\myparatight{MPC-friendly Variant} A naive secure realization of~\FLdefensename{} outlined in~Alg.~\ref{alg:defense} utilizing~MPC will yield an inefficient solution, particularly over a ring architecture.
+This is due to some of the algorithm's non-MPC friendly primitives, for which we discuss viable alternatives below.